 Consider using tools such as StoryXpress to insert CTAs in your videos.
 For instance, if you want the prospect to book a meeting with you, insert the calendar in the video so that the overall friction involved is less.

-If you share the Calendly link separately, the prospect may or may not click on it, thus catch their attention when they are engaged with your video content and make them book a session right away.
+If you share the Calendly link separately, the prospect may or may not click on it, thus catching their attention when they are engaged with your video content and making them book a session right away.

 2. Create a compelling script